meaghansharrard89/retro-relics/README.md

 ## Description

 _Retro Revival_ is an exciting online thrift reselling platform seamlessly blending the charm of yesteryears with the convenience of modern technology.
 This innovative project, built with a dynamic combination of React and Python, takes thrift shopping to a whole new level.
 Embrace the nostalgia as you explore a curated collection of timeless housewares and clothing, each item carefully selected to evoke a sense of vintage allure.
-Plus, experience our interactive chatbot feature guiding you through your thrift shopping journey, providing personalized recommendations and answering any queries you may have along the way.
+Experience our interactive chatbot feature guiding you through your thrift shopping journey, providing personalized recommendations and answering any queries you may have along the way.
 Additionally, enjoy a visually captivating experience with our embedded Instagram feed, where you can immerse yourself in the latest trends, behind-the-scenes glimpses, and customer favorites.
 Retro Revival is not just a platform; it's a nostalgic adventure waiting to be explored.

 ## Key Features

 1. **Browse and Discover:**
    Immerse yourself in a treasure trove of retro finds.
-From classic housewares to fashion-forward clothing, Retro Revival offers a diverse array of items that breathe new life into forgotten gems.
+From classic housewares to vintage clothing, Retro Revival offers a diverse array of items that breathe new life into forgotten gems.

 2. **Add to Cart and Purchase:**
    Easily build your collection by adding items to your cart with just a click.
 The streamlined and user-friendly interface ensures a hassle-free shopping experience, allowing you to rediscover and secure your favorite pieces effortlessly.